Purrloin4/GT-APT-GAME/README.md

 - Protagonist movement in text-based view implementation in new file system - Bob

 ### Week 13
-- Weight controls and animations implementation - Cédric
+- Weight controls and textures implementation - Cédric
 - Implemented movement & teleport commands in TextBased - Bob
 - Poisoning of protagonist by PEnemy, XEnemy implementation - Tiësto